 Next, let’s take a look at the location of Moana’s Journey of Water.
 There has been a lot of confusion about this, with some Walt Disney World fans believing it’ll be replacing Journey into Imagination for some reason.
 (Because both have “Journey” in the name?
 Perhaps since there’s already a water play area up by the Imagination pavilion?)

 In any case, that’s not where Moana’s Journey of Water is going.
-Rather, the water maze will more or less replace half of Innoventions West, which will be demolished as part of Epcot’s central spine redesign.
+Instead, the water maze will more or less replace half of Innoventions West, which was demolished as part of Epcot’s central spine redesign.

 World Nature is dedicated to understanding and preserving the beauty, awe and balance of the natural world.
 In addition to Journey of Water, it will include The Land and The Seas with Nemo & Friends pavilions.